ChrisKurz/Matter/doc/Matter_Device_Light_Bulb.md

 22. The statement "Secure Session to Device Established" has to be shown in UART log.

+23. Each ZCL command has a following format:

+        zcl < Cluster > < Command > < Node Id > < Endpoint Id > < Group Id > [ arguments ]

-23. Adding Thread network.
+Adding to Thread network.
 In the Matter Controller execute the following command with your own HEX-DATASET:

-Each ZCL command has a following format: zcl <Cluster> <Command> <Node Id> <Endpoint Id> <Group Id> [arguments]

         zcl NetworkCommissioning AddThreadNetwork 1 0 0 operationalDataset=hex:"USE YOUR HEX-DATASET HERE" breadcrumb=0 timeoutMs=3000